 - summary of what you may be asked to do

 Do you have questions?
 Please contact us at 573-882-3181.

 Deciding to participate in research

-You have the right to know about the research that you are being asked to participate in.
+You have the right to know about the research in which you are being asked to participate.

 You should not sign the consent document until you are comfortable that all your questions have been answered.
 You will be given a copy of the consent document so that you can refer to the information and contact the researcher if you have any additional questions throughout the study.